Optimal execution and speculation with trade signals: The model

-The continuous, strictly positive functions $f$ and $g$ specify how the arrival rates of the orders depend on the liquidity $\lambda$ of the market.
-We assume that $f$ is increasing and $g$ is decreasing, and assume
+The functions $f$ and $g$ specify how liquidity affects the posting frequency of limit and market orders.
+We assume that

-to introduce resilience of liquidity provision in a market with the Hawkes-like liquidity dynamics in~\eqref{eq:dynamics_liquidity}.
-More precisely, as liquidity decreases, fewer market orders will arrive and limit orders will arrive more frequently --- and vice versa when liquidity increases, where \eqref{eq:intrho_positiv} guarantees that liquidity provision dominates cancellations of limit orders.
+Lipschitz continuity of $f$ and $g$ yields in particular that the Hawkes-like liquidity dynamics~\eqref{eq:dynamics_liquidity}--\eqref{eq:dynamics_MO} have a unique solution; see Lemma~\ref{lemma:uniquesol_model} in the appendix.
+The monotonicity introduces resilience of liquidity provision.
+Indeed, it ensures that, as liquidity decreases, fewer market orders will arrive while limit orders will arrive more frequently --- and vice versa when liquidity increases, imposing some degree of self-stabilization for the liquidity balance $\lambda$.

 Next, we specify the price dynamics of the asset as